rust-marker/marker/README.md

 * **Stability**: Marker's API design focuses on stability and extendability.
 The goal is to archive backwards compatibility, so that any lint, written after version 1.0.0, will compile and continue to work for years to come.
 * **Usability**: Marker's API focuses on usability, where possible under the constraints of Marker's stability guarantees.
 Types follow common design patterns and naming conventions, allowing you to focus on the lint logic directly.
-* **Be A Foundation**: Marker want's to be a foundation, for new tools which make linting even easier, provide deeper code analysis capabilities and allow for automated migrations.
+* **Be A Foundation**: Marker wants to be a foundation for new tools which make linting even easier, provide deeper code analysis capabilities and allow for automated migrations.

 <!-- FIXME(xFrednet): Update the link to link to `crates.io` once the first version was released-->
 [marker_api]: https://github.com/rust-marker/marker/tree/master/marker_api